HungYipNTT/gaia-backend-spring-jpa-rest-demo/demo-prompt.md

     - Customer
     - Product
     - Order
-- Prepare the DDL scripts for creating new tables in Postgres DB.
+- Prepare DDL scripts for creating new tables in Postgres DB.
+- Prepare DDL scripts for creating new sequences for generating PK for above tables.
 - Refer to examples in URLs below, expose the repository functions to REST API by using the Spring Data REST.
     - https://spring.io/guides/gs/accessing-data-rest
-- Refer to examples in RLs below, create the JUnit test cases for the JPA Repository classes:
+- Refer to examples in the URLs below, create the JUnit test cases for the JPA Repository classes:
     - https://www.baeldung.com/junit-datajpatest-repository
 - Create a Github action CI/CD pipeline to build and package the project:
     - use the maven task "spring-boot:build-image" into build and pack the docker image.
     - login into the GitHub Registry and push the docker image to it.
-- Create following test data in INSERT SQL.
+- Create INSERT SQL script to create the following testing data:
     - Customer x 5
     - Product x 10
     - Order x 3